-You ARE an Imposter.
+You ARE an Impostor.
 Six Life Altering Steps to Fix That.

 Impostor Syndrome.
 If you haven’t heard of it, it’s the nagging to overwhelming feeling that you are not as you seem.
 You’re an impersonator, imitator…you are masquerading as something you are not.
 Impostor Syndrome has had some thoughtful and powerful things written about it.
 About how feelings of inadequacy will cripple you into times of deep doubt, isolation, and immobility.
 Indeed, Impostor Syndrome has driven very talented people of color, LGBTQ folks and women out of careers STEM.
 This blog is not for them.
 This blog is for the ones who are still in STEM.
 Who just got some awesome opportunity and are freaking out they aren’t qualified.